 3. I said it was a good idea all along.

-The story for the NASA gas station in space, begun with such promise, fell in 2011 somewhere between Clarke’s stages 1 and 2, between declarations of impossible or at best and reluctantly as possible but not worth doing.
+In 2011, the story about transferring propellant in space fell somewhere between Clarke’s stages 1 and 2, between declarations of impossible or, at best and reluctantly, as possible but not worth doing.
 This was so even as the work did the math and answered the frequently asked questions, showing that transferring large amounts of cryogenic propellant in space was doable and well worth doing.
-As innovative ideas often show convergence where more than one champion comes along at the same time, a team at United Launch Alliance lead by Bernard Kutter reached the same conclusions.
-With flight-proven technology and those already in development refueling in space was a game-changer.
+It was a good idea!
+As innovative ideas often show convergence where more than one champion comes along at the same time, a team at United Launch Alliance led by Bernard Kutter reached the same conclusions.
+With flight-proven technology and those already in development, refueling in space was a game changer.

 Then along came another poor reason offered against refueling.
 While rockets are supposed to get cheaper as they get bigger, this is only true for apples to apples, say comparing two “cost-plus” programs (the old business model, NASA owned, no ongoing competition, NASA as the only customer).
 This notion a larger truck will haul cargo more cheaply than a smaller one – cost as measured by the pound – does not apply when comparing a large commercial rocket, as the propellant depot team was doing with Falcon Heavy, to an only marginally larger cost-plus rocket.
 Not even close.
 The relationship is then reversed – the only slightly smaller commercial and very competitive systems do better on all measures.
 Nonetheless, this ill-conceived notion any larger rocket must be better by the pound, among other seemingly technical criticisms, spelled the demise of refueling at the time.